kavyapandit61/AI-Based-Translator-Web-App-with-Flask-and-Azure-API/README.md

 # AI-Powered Translator Web App with Flask and Azure

 **Short Description**:
-This AI Translator Web App is a real-time language translation tool built using Python, Flask, and Azure Cognitive Services' Translator API.
+This AI Translator is made by Kavyansh Upadhyay for the final project of Harvard CS50x  Web App is a real-time language translation tool built using Python, Flask, and Azure Cognitive Services' Translator API.
 The app enables users to translate text between multiple languages instantly, making communication across different languages easier and more accessible.

 ---